jrennstich/rennstichdotcom/content/en/post/2020-07-31-COVID-R-Script/index.md

 subtitle: R-script to Calculate Covid-19 R Number Based on RKI Nowcast Data
 summary: I made some easy-to-run scripts available for people, who want to plot the latest RKI-Nowcast R-estimates themselves.
 There is a German and an English version.
 authors:
-- admin
+  - jkr
 tags:
   - r
   - methodology
   - script
 categories:
   - methodology
 date: "2020-07-31T00:00:00Z"
 lastmod: "2020-07-31T12:00:00Z"
 featured: true